leMaur/cms/README.md

 ```

 ### Need to generate "Terms of service" and "Privacy Policy"
 You can find a good starting point at [getterms.io](https://getterms.io/).
-They offer T.o.S. for small websites for free.

 ## Testing